OTL Event Promoter Guide

 Seat Filling for Ballet: How to Support the House Without Public Discounts

-Ballet depends on beauty, discipline, atmosphere, and audience presence.
-Private seat filling can help ballet companies, theatres, festivals, and presenters fill select seats without publicly advertising free tickets.
+Private seat filling can help ballet companies, theatres, festivals, and dance presenters fill select seats while protecting ticket value and avoiding public free-ticket advertising.

 Ballet has a way of making the room feel still, focused, and completely alive at the same time.
 The dancers bring the movement, the music carries the emotion, and the audience completes the experience.
 When the house feels too thin, that sense of occasion can be harder to build.